 The most alluring parts of the church are The Palladian Sacristy, the Chapel of the Deposition, and the Conclave Hall.
 The bell tower of the church is no less impressive, and it is a must for any city guest.
 It offers a superb panorama of St Mark's Square and the lagoon.
 It is the fourth-highest bell tower in Venice, almost as high as St. Mark's Campanile.
 It is accessible to anyone, as you can reach the top by using an elevator.

-Inside the Latin-cross church, on the walls of the presbytery, are two works by Tintoretto: The Last Supper and The Harvest of Manna.
-In the Chapel of the Dead, his last work, The Deposition, was finished by his son Domenico.
-Other painters such as Jacopo and Leandro Da Bassano, Matteo Ponzone and Sebastiano Ricci embellished the Basilica.
-The Basilica also boasts sculptural works by Girolamo Campagna, Alessandro Vittoria and Niccolò Roccatagliata.
+Inside the Latin-cross church, on the presbytery walls, are two works by Tintoretto.
+They are The Last Supper and The Harvest of Manna.
+In the Chapel of the Dead, you can see one of his last works - The Deposition.
+His son, Domenico, finished the painting.
+Other painters like Jacopo and Leandro Da Bassano, Matteo Ponzone and Sebastiano Ricci embellished the Basilica.
+San Giorgio Maggiore features sculptures by Girolamo Campagna, Alessandro Vittoria, and Niccolò Roccatagliata.

 The Monastery Library is under the administration of the Institute of High Culture.
 It houses a fantastic collection of manuscripts and rare books.
 We recommend taking a guided tour if you want to explore San Giorgio Maggiore.
 You can book a tour online with veniceXplorer or take part in a tour offered at the reception.
 The island of San Giorgio Maggiore is perfect for a memorable photo and a must-see place for Venice lovers.